Dishes With Dad

 Instructions

-• Season the ground beef with 1 tsp of you chili powder and salt and brown, then drain fat and return to pot.
+• Season the ground beef with 1 teaspoon of chili powder, salt, and pepper.
+Add to the pot and cook for 6-8 minutes until browned, then drain any excess fat and return to pot.

-• Make clearing in the middle of the pot and add tomato paste and cook for about 1 minute stirring frequently to avoid burning.
+• Make a clearing in the middle of the pot and add the tomato paste.
+Cook for about 30-45 seconds, stirring frequently to avoid burning, until the paste begins to darken.

-• Add tomatoes, broth, beans, and spices then stir to combine.
+• Add the tomatoes with their juices, beef broth, beans, and the remaining chili powder, paprika, and cumin, then stir to combine.

-• Let simmer uncovered for at least 30 minutes, stirring occasionally.
+• Let the chili simmer uncovered for at least 30 minutes, stirring occasionally.
+Season with additional salt and pepper to taste, then serve.

 * All nutrition information we provide are estimates based on third party calculators.
 We encourage you to calculate these on your own for accurate results.